-As a parent, you have the right to ask for your child's needs to be assessed by social care services and you also have the right to ask for a carer's assessment for yourself.
-Alternatively, the Disabled Children's Team may direct you to other services if they are more appropriate to meet your family's needs.
+As a parent, you have the right to ask for your child's needs to be assessed by social care services, and you also have the right to ask for a carer's assessment for yourself.
+Alternatively, the Whole Life Disability Service may direct you to other services if they are more appropriate to meet your family's needs.

-If you think that you or your child would benefit from the help of social care services, you can contact the Disabled Children's Team by calling 0115 88 38266 or email disabledchildren.team@nottinghamcity.gov.uk
+If you think that you or your child would benefit from the help of social care services, you can contact the Whole Life Disability Service:

+Email: disabledchildren.team@nottinghamcity.gov.uk